QuentinRa/blog.quentinra.dev/info/ocaml/basic/syntax.md

 * **Note**: You can convert a variable with functions such as `string_of_int` (int -> string).
 * **Note**: unit should not be used, at least when practicing the functional paradigm, this is a sort of `void`.
 You may use it when a function is not returning something, or not taking something in argument <small>(but try to use it the least possible)</small>
 * **Note**: [Functions on string](https://ocaml.org/api/String.html) (String.equal, String.length, ex: `String.length "5"`)
-* **Note**: As in functional programming, types are inferred, you should never make an explicit declaration of the type of something.

-Types are inferred, but you may add `: type` after a variable name, but we are usually not doing this.
+Types are inferred, but you may add `: type` after a variable name.
+In functional programming, types are inferred, so **you shouldn't make an explicit declaration of the type of something**.

 ```ocaml
 let x : float = 5.0